CogappLabs/audio-visualiser/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-# Audio Visualizer
+# Audio Visualiser

-A React-based audio visualizer that creates dynamic visualizations using p5.js.
-The application allows users to select different audio files and visualization modes to create unique visual experiences.
+A React-based audio visualiser that creates dynamic visualisations using p5.js.
+The application allows users to select different audio files and visualisation modes to create unique visual experiences.

 ## Features

-- Multiple visualization modes
+- Multiple visualisation modes
 - Audio file selection
 - Real-time frequency analysis
 - Responsive canvas that adapts to window size